Cohomological invariants of the stack of hyperelliptic curves of odd genus: Introduction

+We will denote $\bA(n,d)$ the affine space of forms in $n+1$ variables of degree $d$, and $\PP(n,d)$ its projectivization.

-Throughout the paper, a relevant role will be played by $\bA(2,2)$, the space of trinary forms of degree $2$.
-The closed subscheme parametrising forms which are squares of linear forms will be denoted $\Qsq$.
-The closed subscheme parametrising singular forms will be denoted $\Qsing$, and we will refer to $\bA(2,2)\setminus\Qsing$ as $\Qsm$, and to $\Qsing\setminus\Qsq$ as $\Qnod$.
-Finally, we will denote $\Qred$ the scheme $\bA(2,2)\setminus\Qsq$.
-At any rate, these definitions will be frequently repeated along the paper.
+Throughout the paper, a relevant role will be played by $\bA(2,2)$, the space of quadratic ternary forms.
+The subschemes of $\bA(2,2)$ parametrising forms of rank $r$ will be denoted $\bA(2,2)_r$, and the subschemes parametrising forms of rank in the interval $[b,a]$ will be denoted $\bA(2,2)_{[a,b]}$.